 - 1/3 Pound of Velveeta Cheese (I divide the 1 pound block of Velveeta into thirds and seal them separately so they are ready when I want to whip up a batch.)

 - 1/4 Cup Parmesan Cheese

 - 1 Tablespoon Chicken Bouillon Paste or 2 Chicken Bouillon Cubes

 - 2 Cloves Minced Garlic

 - 1 Teaspoon Black Pepper

 In saucepan combine olive oil and diced onion.
 Cook until onion is soft but not clear.
 Add garlic and cook until onions are clear.

 Add Velveeta Cheese, Chicken Bouillon, Evaporated Milk, Dill, White Pepper, and Black Pepper.
 Cook over low heat until cheese is melted and creamy.
 Add Shredded Cheddar Cheese and Parmesan Cheese.
 Continue cooking until all cheese is creamy.
-If you find it is a bit too thick, add water to desired consistency.
+If you find it is a bit too thick, add water or milk to desired consistency.

 Note: If you want to make a more substantial meal out of this recipe you can add precooked hamburger or sausage to the sauce.